 Enrolled St. John’s University students who were accepted under the test-optional policy and wish to change their major to a program of study that required ACT/SAT test scores for admission must complete a change of major request with their academic dean.
 In most cases, standardized test scores will be required at a later date to determine eligibility for an internal transfer.
 All internal transfer requests are considered, though none are guaranteed.

-All test optional applicants will be required to include an essay explaining their decision to apply test optional as part of their undergraduate admission application.
+All test optional applicants are encouraged to include essay explaining their decision to apply test optional as part of their undergraduate admission application.
 Test optional applicants are also strongly encouraged to submit a resume and two letters of recommendation so as to ensure that we have the strongest holistic picture of their academic and extracurricular accomplishments, as well as insight into their potential for success at St. John’s University.
 The Office of Admission reserves the right to request additional information as part of the admission process.